adaptyteam/adapty-docs/versioned_docs/version-3.0/profiles-crm.md

 | **Billing issue**          | The user can't be charged                                                    |
 | **Grace period**           | A user entered a grace period                                                |

-You can group users into Segment to create [Promo Campaigns](promo-campaigns), group analysis, and more.

 ## User properties

 <Zoom>